mchannon/hashsite/README.md

 - Convinced 85% of UK emergency services to depend on a system whose offline function requires payment and whose terms can change

 That is not infrastructure.
 That is a hostage.

+There is a long tradition of empires charging people for what they could make themselves — taxing salt, outlawing spinning wheels, requiring permits to collect rainwater.
+What3Words is that tradition applied to location data: a thing that costs nothing to produce, artificially enclosed, then rented back at a price set by the encloser.
+The Gandhi parallel is not an overstatement.
+Emergency services in Britain have been told they need a private company's permission slip to tell an ambulance where to go.

 ### What Hashsite does instead